urvashisardare/hello-world/README.md

 # hello-world
 Practice to learn Github flow
-I am writing this to learn github features which are alraedy present.
+I am writing this to learn github features which are already present.